3liz/lizmap-plugin/README.md

 ### Installation of the Lizmap plugin

-This does not cover the installation of Lizmap Web Client applicaiton.
+This does not cover the installation of Lizmap Web Client application.

 From QGIS application: